aditya109/journey-CKA/examples/dumps/CKA Exam Dumps with Solution.md

    kubectl taint nodes node1 nodeEffect=unput:NoSchedule
    ```

+3. kubectl command failing with errCustom Resource Definitions and Custom Resources

+   In order to create a new type of resources, we use CRDs.

+   When we query about a resource, custom or not, API server first finds it in the `aggragated ` layer, then in `kubernetes native resources`, and last in `API extensions`.

-3. kubectl command failing with error - `The connection to the server localhost:8080 was refused - did you specify the right host or port?`.
+3. or - `The connection to the server localhost:8080 was refused - did you specify the right host or port?`.
 Fix it.

    - Browse through the `/etcd/kubernetes/manifests/kube-apiserver.yaml`.